48

 Registered Nursing

-Nursing is TAMUCC's largest professional program: 218 graduates -- one of the highest nursing cohorts in this batch -- earning $71,760 in year one and $83,329 by year four against $25,000 debt (0.348 ratio, B+ grade).
+Nursing is TAMUCC's largest professional program: 218 graduates - one of the highest nursing cohorts in our dataset - earning $71,760 in year one and $83,329 by year four against $25,000 debt (0.348 ratio, B+ grade).
 South Texas healthcare systems (Driscoll Children's, Christus Spohn, Bay Area) absorb the cohort.
 A reliable high-ROI pipeline.

 Biology